matthiasn/clojure-system-book/manuscript/Architecture-Overview.md

 ![Redesigned Architecture - InterOp](images/redesign2.png)

-Server-side aggregation is not implemented yet, that part will follow soon.
+The server-side aggregation is not implemented yet, that part will follow soon.

 [^redesign-browser]: Right now with all tweets loaded onto the client, the maximum for a desktop browser is somewhere in the range of a **few tens of thousands** of tweets before the application slows down noticably.